-Jane Qiu is a globetrotting science writer in Beijing, regularly contributing to publications such as Nature, Science, Scientific American, and The Economist.
+Jane Qiu is a globetrotting science writer based in Beijing, regularly contributing to publications such as Nature, Science, Scientific American, and The Economist.
 A recipient of many prestigious fellowships and travel grants, she has covered wide-ranging geoscience and environmental topics from the Arctic, the Antarctic, and the peaks of the Himalayas.
-Qiu is passionate about the Tibetan Plateau and surrounding mountain ranges—a vast area half the US landmass known as the Third Pole because it boasts the largest stock of ice on Earth outside polar regions—and strives to highlight its increasing fragility and pressing environmental issues.
+Qiu is passionate about the Tibetan Plateau and surrounding mountain ranges—a vast area half the U.S. landmass known as the Third Pole because it boasts the largest stock of ice on Earth outside polar regions—and strives to highlight its increasing fragility and pressing environmental issues.
 Her three Nature stories, including “The Forgotten Continent” (featured on Showcase), won the AAAS Kavli Science Journalism Award in 2016 for the magazine category.
-Her reports about the Third Pole were also recognised by the Asian Environmental Journalism Award for the category of Environmental Journalist of the Year.
+Her reports about the Third Pole were also recognized with the Asian Environmental Journalism Award in the category of Environmental Journalist of the Year.